Dylan-Grimes/SoloProject/README.md

 # Counter-Strike leaderboards

-In fulfilment of the solo project assignment due Monday week 7 at QA consulting.
+In fulfilment of the solo project assignment at QA consulting.

 ## Index
 [Brief](#brief)